Microsoft Teams’ pricing explained

 Microsoft Teams’ Business plans pricing

-The comparison table below shows the differences between the Microsoft Teams Essentials plan and the other 3 Business Plans.
+To understand the differences between the Essentials plan and the other 3 Microsoft Teams Business Plans, take a peek at this comparison chart.

 Features Microsoft Teams Essentials Microsoft 365 Business Basic Microsoft 365 Business Standard Microsoft 365 Business Premium